 Advantages of Master Fast Food Franchise Model

-(i) Since the person running the business in India is a local expert, they have a better connectivity and understanding of the culture and the geography.
-This knowledge can essentially be used to tap the resources in the country and scale the business further.
+(i) Since the person running the business in India is a local expert, they have better connectivity and understanding of the culture and the geography.
+This knowledge can mainly be used to tap the resources in the country and scale the business further.

 (ii) It is the responsibility of the Franchisor to give the training to the restaurant staff.
 If training is still required, even after the restaurant is operational, the Franchisor would still have to provide training.
 This is done to ensure the consistency across all the outlets since the name of the Franchisor Brand is at stake.

-(iii) Since the Franchise does have an intricate knowledge of the country as to which flavor works in the particular part of the country, they are required to immediately pass this knowledge to the parent company.
-If the Franchisor thinks that the flavors are feasible they can bring about a regional menu.
-In this case, the Franchise does have a say in the restaurant operations, however, the ultimate decision lies with the Franchisor.
+(iii) Since the Franchise does have an intricate knowledge of the country as to which flavor works in the particular part of the country, they are required to pass this knowledge to the parent company immediately.
+If the Franchisor thinks that the flavors are feasible, they can bring about a regional menu.
+In this case, the Franchise does have a say in the restaurant operations; however, the ultimate decision lies with the Franchisor.
 For example, McDonald chains in Thailand has different menu items than the ones that are available in India.